AlexandreVelloso/node-api-boilerplate/README.md

 # node-api-boilerplate
-A boilerplate of a NodeJS api
+A NodeJS api boilerplate using Typescript